aa-fiu-classes/cnt-4713-web/project-2.md

 ## Task Description

-The project contains two parts: a server and a client.

-- The client opens UDP socket, implements outgoing connection management, and connects to the server.
+The project includes implementation of a confundo client.
+The client opens UDP socket, implements outgoing connection management, and connects to the server.
 Once connection is established, it sends the content of a file to the server.
-- (extra credit) The server opens UDP socket and implements incoming connection management from clients.
-For each of the connection, the server saves all the received data from the client in a file.
-An online version of the server will be provided to test your client.

-Both client (and server) must implement reliable data transfer using unreliable UDP transport, including data sequencing, cumulative acknowledgements, and basic version of the congestion control.
+Client must implement reliable data transfer using unreliable UDP transport, including data sequencing, cumulative acknowledgements, and basic version of the congestion control.

 ### Confundo Protocol Specification